-&lt;sup>9 Data cubes describe spatiotemporal data well, particularly in times series.
-They consist of a multi-dimensional array of data.
+8 Data cubes describe spatiotemporal data well, particularly in times series.
+They consist of a multi-dimensional array of values, associated with the data.
 The data represent some measure of interest, and each dimension corresponds to a separate measurement associated with the same data.